ventolab/CVID/README.md

 A Single-Cell Atlas of Common Variable Immunodeficiency (CVID)

-This is a repository with key analyses from "A Single-Cell Atlas of Common Variable Immunodeficiency".
+This is a repository with key analyses from the ["Single-Cell Atlas of Common Variable Immunodeficiency"](https://www.cvidcellatlas.org/).

 Repo organisation: